 Copyediting Fiction and Nonfiction Books: Principles & Mechanics will be taught live over Zoom in six weekly lessons.
 Students will learn through lectures with accompanying PowerPoint slides; discussion and Q&A; homework and editing exercises; a variety of samples, checklists, and templates; videos demonstrating how to use Microsoft Word and Track Changes; and a 24/7 Slack forum.
 We even have a game night planned!

-As I said, the class is divided into principles and mechanics.
+The class is divided into principles and mechanics.
 Our lectures cover the principles, and students will study the mechanics in their weekly homework.
 At the beginning of each class, we’ll go over the homework from the previous week (including editing exercises), giving students a chance to reinforce what they learned about hyphenation, punctuation, capitalization, numbers, and other rule-based information.
 For the homework/self-study portion of the class, two books are required: The Chicago Manual of Style 17th edition, and The Magic of Fiction, by Beth Hill.

 Here’s a week-by-week tour of the class contents.